 Macquarie Stem Cells has provided this information to educate the public based on peer reviewed, published scientific and medical documents.
 We don’t aim to encourage consumers to seek out such treatments prior to an assessment by a health professional to determine your suitability for treatment.
 This is obtained directly from NCBI Pubmed Literature.
 This project received institutional support by the Italian Ministry of Health Ricerca Finalizzata.
+We aim to provide you with an unbiased range of treatments that are available aside from biological therapy, this is discussed in ‘supporting information>other-options’ page on our website.

 Published: Journal of Orthopaedic Surgery – 2016